MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 For the optimization, the demand limit duration was simulated at fixed durations to determine the sensitivity of the results.
 The results showed very small changes in annual energy of about 1 USD with durations of 10 minutes to 320 minutes as shown in Figure x.

+, which for this analysis was 50% and 60 minutes respectively.

 ![image](png/measure_c1_optimization_results.png)

 __Figure x.
 Measure C1 Optimization Results__